-6.3.6 Gasket
+6.4.2 Gasket

-It is important to replace the gasket with another having the same diameter and density to maintain a good seal.
+Use the correct replacement gasket: (A) for the doors and (B) for the doors junction.
+Both can be purchased from your retailer.
+The diameter and density of the gasket is important to getting a good seal.

-- 1. Remove the door and place it face-down on something soft. - 2.
-Remove the old gasket from the door.
-Use a screwdriver to scrape the old gasket adhesive from the door gasket groove. - 3.
-Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
-Starting from the middle, hinges side, press the gasket into the groove.
-The gasket must not be stretched during installation.
+Place the doors face-down on something soft like a cushion of rags or piece of carpet.
+Remove the old gaskets from the door by pulling and prying it out with an old screw driver.
+Then use the screwdriver to scrape the old gasket adhesive from the door.
+Now run a 1/4" (6 mm) bead of high temperature silicone in the door frame gasket groove of the door gasket.
+Starting from the middle of the hinge side, press the gasket into the groove.
+Do not stretch the gasket as you place it.
+Leave the gasket about 1/2" long when you cut it and press the end into the groove.
+Tuck any loose fibres under the gasket and into the silicone.
+Do the same for center door gaskets.
+Repeat for the other door.
+Close the door and do not use the fireplace for 24 hours.

-- 4. Leave about 1⁄2" (10 mm) long of the gasket when cutting and press the end into the groove.
-Tuck any loose fibers under the gasket and into the silicone. - 5.
-Close the door.
-Do not use the fireplace for 24 hours.
+Location Length Dimension On each door frame 38" (96 cm) Round 5/8" (16 mm) Center door gasket 14" (36 cm) Round 1/4" (6 mm) self-adhesive

-6.4 Exhaust System
+6.5 Exhaust System

-Wood smoke can condense inside the chimney, forming a inflammable deposit called creosote.
+Wood smoke can condense inside the chimney, forming an inflammable deposit called creosote.
 If creosote builds up in the system, it can ignite when a hot fire is burned in the insert.
 A very hot fire can progress to the top of the chimney.
 Severe chimney fires can damage even the best chimneys.
 Smouldering, smoky fires can quickly cause a thick layer of creosote to form.
 When the insert is operated properly, the exhaust from the chimney is mostly clear and creosote builds up more slowly.